Contractor compliance: All you need to know before engaging freelancers & contractors

 Reasons to explore a contractor compliance management system

-1. It will help you ensure correct employee classification
+1. Ensure correct employee classification

 The first advantage of having a well-defined contractor compliance management protocol is that it helps you understand what category your external workers fall in.
 For example, freelancers and self-employed contractors whom you work with as and when new requirements come up, will largely be classified as independent or 1099 contractors.
 But if you engage an external worker through an outsourcing agency for a specific time period (say, several months at a go), they will likely be categorized as a W-2 contractor.
 You must also take care to ensure that your employees are not misclassified as contractors.